 1. Pick Up a Hobby

 It’s time to start a new hobby, pick up an old one, or work on developing your skills of a current hobby.
-There are so many more hours in the day to spend knitting, painting, sewing, gardening, writing, playing guitar, or any other hobby that piques your interest.
+Instead of spening times on our phones, switch to a more productive passtime such as knitting, painting, sewing, gardening, writing, playing guitar, or any other activity that piques your interest.

 2. Start Organizing